 First, choose a reliable surety company that has experience and knowledge in issuing Administrator Bonds.

 Before an administrator obtains a surety bond, he or she must submit to a screening process.
-A surety underwriter will review how financially stable and experienced an administrator is by performing an in-depth credit check.
+A surety underwriter will review how financially stable and experienced an administrator is by performing a credit check.

 The requirements for getting this type of bond may include: